nathancarter/manual-nb-grader/to-do-list.md

 Implement a delete-this-file button (with an Are you sure? prompt, and a keyboard shortcut).

+When a user deletes all files, clear both notebook displays.

 Maybe let users also edit any markdown cell?